aishwarya-10/portfolio/README.md

             <tr style="padding:0px">
               <td style="padding:2.5%;width:63%;vertical-align:middle">
                 <p style="text-align:center">
-                  <name>Aishwarya V</name>
+                  <font size = "5">Aishwarya V</font>
                 </p>
-                <p> I'm a civil engineer with a postgraduate degree in Remote Sensing and GIS at the National Institute of Technology Karnataka, Surathkal.
+                <p style="text-align:justify"> I'm a civil engineer with a postgraduate degree in Remote Sensing and GIS at the National Institute of Technology Karnataka, Surathkal.
                     I'm skilled in ArcGIS, QGIS, Google Earth Engine, ERDAS Imagine, SNAP, AutoCAD, and 3ds MAX.
                     I've also applied the use of Python, JavaScript, and HTML in my projects.
                 </p>